Cellfactory

 Plain PCR

-• Lactose intolerance test
+Lactose intolerance testing

-• BRCA-targeted mutation testing: detecting mutations in the BRCA1 and BRCA2 genes using primers designed for the corresponding regions.
+PCR-based detection of mutations in the BRCA1 and BRCA2 genes using primers designed for the corresponding regions.

-• PCR for sequencing: Pre-sequencing PCR for capillary sequencing of samples
+Pre-sequencing PCR for capillary sequencing of samples.

 qPCR